centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 | -------- | ------- | ----- |
 |        1 |      38 | 65574 |

-The Protobuf message of a PbCustomVariableStatus is the same as for a PbCustomVariable.
-You just have to know that some of the fields may not be filled.
+The Protobuf message for a **PbCustomVariableStatus** is the same as for a **PbCustomVariable**, except that some of the fields may not be filled in.

-This event finally needs the following messages:
+Here is the definition of this [protobuf](https://developers.google.com/protocol-buffers/docs/proto3) event:

 ```cpp
 message BBDOHeader {